hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_rules_engine.html.markdown

 * `value` - (Optional) (array) can contain one or more strings.

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

+* `read` - (Defaults to 5 minutes) Used when retrieving the Frontdoor Rules Engine.
+* `create` - (Defaults to 6 hours) Used when creating the Frontdoor Rules Engine.
+* `update` - (Defaults to 6 hours) Used when updating the Frontdoor Rules Engine.
+* `delete` - (Defaults to 6 hours) Used when deleting the Frontdoor Rules Engine.

 ## Import

 Azure Front Door Rules Engine's can be imported using the `resource id`, e.g.